-Declining a case prior to assessment
+Declining a case prior to primary investigation

-- 2.87 As part of their consideration of a case, the ECT should consider if there is good reason to decline a case that would usually be passed to assessment. - 2.88 Some typical examples of cases that may be suitable for ECT are: - There is no indication the organisation has done anything wrong, or the response they have provided is reasonable.
+2.105 As part of their consideration of a case, the caseworker should consider if there is good reason to decline a case that would usually be passed for primary investigation.

+- 2.106 Some typical examples of cases that may be suitable for EC are: - There is no indication the organisation has done anything wrong, or the response they have provided is reasonable.
 For example, a sincere apology in response to a staff member making an inappropriate comment. - There is more work the organisation complained about could do locally. - The caseworker quickly identifies we could not investigate due to our specific discretion tests. - The issue raised is not something we can look at, or the case is more appropriate to be handled elsewhere.
 For example, a complaint about an information matter may be suitable for the Information Commissioner's Office, if they can achieve the outcome requested. - The outcome is not something we can achieve, or would decide not to recommend, despite discussion about this with the complainant.
-For example, we are unlikely to recommend discipline against a medical professional, and would instead refer these cases to their regulator, such as the General Medical Council. - 2.89 There is no specific type of case that will always be suitable to consider closing prior to assessment.
-Generally, cases should be passed to assessment instead if: - The issues are too complex. - The injustice/impact is very serious such as potential avoidable death cases, sepsis, loss of mobility/eyesight. - Too much work will be involved in ECT closing the case and this would be disproportionate. - There are indications of service failings linked to a serious injustice. - Records are needed to make the decision (generally although there may be cases where this does not apply). - Clinical or legal advice is needed (this is generally for more detailed and not very quick advice). - There are long delays in getting responses from an organisation.
+For example, we are unlikely to recommend discipline against a medical professional, and would instead refer these cases to their regulator, such as the General Medical Council. - 2.107 There is no specific type of case that will always be suitable for EC.
+Generally, cases should be passed to primary investigation instead if: - The issues are too complex. - The injustice/impact is very serious such as potential avoidable death cases, sepsis, loss of mobility/eyesight. - Too much work will be involved in EC closing the case and this would be disproportionate. - There are indications of service failings linked to a serious injustice. - Records are needed to make the decision - Clinical or legal advice is needed (this is generally for more detailed and not very quick advice). - There are long delays in getting responses from an organisation.